 It is well documented that compositional differences in coral communities on the Reef occur along environmental gradients at a range of scales (Done 1982, van Woesik et al. 1999, Fabricius et al. 2005, Browne et al. 2010, De'ath & Fabricius 2010, Uthicke et al. 2010).
 The relationships between disease and altered environmental conditions, discussed above, demonstrate the dynamic nature of coral community selection occurring on inshore reefs.
-Sensitive species gain a foot-hold during relatively benign conditions only to be removed during periods when environmental conditions are beyond their tolerance.
+Sensitive species gain a foothold during relatively benign conditions only to be removed during periods when environmental conditions are beyond their tolerance.

-In 2019, the composition indicator scores improved in all regions except in Mackay-Whitsunday, demonstrating that recovery of coral cover includes increased representation of species sensitive to poor water quality.
-In general, the coral community composition indicator has tended to track the trend in coral cover indicating the disproportionate loss, and subsequent recovery, of genera sensitive to water quality.
+In 2020, the composition indicator scores remained relatively stable following a period of improvement over recent years.
+The exception was in Mackay-Whitsunday where, following the impact of cyclone Debbie in 2017, composition scores have continued to decline.
+Other than in the Mackay-Whitsunday region these results demonstrate that recovery of coral cover prior to 2020 included increased representation of species sensitive to poor water quality.
+In general, the coral community composition indicator has tended to track the trend in coral cover, indicating the disproportionate loss, and subsequent recovery, of genera sensitive to water quality.
 This does not necessarily imply poor water quality as a causative agent as the genus most susceptible to poor water quality, Acropora, is also susceptible to cyclones (Fabricius et al. 2008), thermal bleaching (Marshall & Baird 2000), and a preferred prey group for crown-of-thorns starfish (Pratchett 2007).
 Over the longer term, however, there is evidence that the representation of Acropora on reefs in the Burdekin region has declined since the mid-20th century, possibly due to increased run-off from the adjacent catchments (Roff et al. 2013).
 Branching Acropora were one group identified by Roff et al. (2013) as showing clear reduction in contemporary communities.
-While branching Acropora have recruited and contributed to increased coral cover across the region, losses of cover at two metre depth of Havannah Island since 2017 were primarily the result of large stands of the Acropora pulchra, a branching species, being killed by disease.
+While branching Acropora have recruited and contributed to increased coral cover across the region, losses of cover at two metre depth of Havannah Island since 2017 were primarily the result of large stands of Acropora pulchra, a branching species, being killed by disease.
+Bleaching in 2020 has further reduced the cover of remaining branching Acropora species at this reef.